jimniels/blog/_drafts/2018-12-28-css-network-performance.md

 ---
-title: Personal Observations on “CSS and Network Performance”
+title: Personal Observations on “CSS and Network Performance” by Harry Roberts
-date: 2018-12-07
+date: 2018-12-28
 tags: engineering
 ---